-APNewsBreak: US takes step to require asylum-seekers’ DNA
+US takes step to require DNA samples from asylum-seekers

 The only way to get a profile out of the system is to request through an attorney that it be removed.

 Federal and state investigators use the system to match DNA in crimes they are trying to solve.
-As of August 2019, the database produced 479,847 hits, or matches with law enforcement seeking crime scene data, and assisted in more than 469,534 investigations.
+As of August 2019, the database produced about 480,000 hits, or matches with law enforcement seeking crime scene data, and assisted in more than 469,000 investigations.

-Justice Department officials are striking a line in the regulation that gave the secretary of Homeland Security discretion to opt out of collecting DNA from immigrants because of resource limitations or operational hurdles.
+Justice Department officials are striking a line in the regulations that gave the secretary of Homeland Security discretion to opt out of collecting DNA from immigrants because of resource limitations or operational hurdles.

 Justice and Homeland Security officials are still working out details, but cheek swab kits would be provided by the FBI, the official said.
 The FBI will help train border officials on how to get a sample, which shouldn’t take more than a few minutes.